 Don’t ignore the lawsuit.
 Consider talking to an attorney.
 Show up on the day of your case and tell the court the debt is time-barred.
 To prove this, bring a copy of the debt information from the collector or anything that shows the date of your last payment.

 Where do I report a debt collector for doing something illegal?

-What can I do if I think a debt collector broke the law?
+What are my options if I think a debt collector broke the law?

-Besides reporting them, you can sue a collector in a state or federal court.
-You’ll need to file your lawsuit within one year of when the collector broke the law.
-If you lost wages or had medical bills because of the things the debt collector did, you can sue for those damages.
+Besides reporting them, you have the option to sue a collector in a state or federal court.
+You have to file your lawsuit within one year of when the collector broke the law.
+If you lost wages or had medical bills because of things the debt collector did, you have the option to sue for those damages.
 If you can’t prove damages, the judge can still award you up to $1,000, plus reimburse you for attorney’s fees and court costs.
 However, even if a court finds a debt collector violated the FDCPA, you may still owe the debt.